Irene-Ting/I2P-Final-Project/README.md

 ## Sources
 - referring to mini-project 2
-- images and audio sorces are written in the source.txt
+- images and audio sources are written in the source.txt